 Find more tips on elbow injury prevention in throwing athletes on our website, scottishritehospital.org/sports.

 Philip L. Wilson, M.D., is a board certified orthopedic surgeon fellowship-trained in pediatric orthopedics and sports medicine.
-He is Assistant Chief of Staff at Texas Scottish Rite Hospital for Children and he leads the Sports Medicine Center.
+He is Assistant Chief of Staff at Scottish Rite for Children and he leads the Sports Medicine Center.
 Dr. Wilson holds an appointment as Associate Professor of Orthopedics and Pediatrics at the University of Texas Southwestern Medical School.
 He sees patients for sports injuries including bone, muscle, and ligament injuries on our North Campus, now in Plano.